oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 If a migration is not required, the deployment is referred to as a greenfield deployment.

-Access to OneDrive can be controlled to ensure Agency data is protected.
+Access to OneDrive can be controlled to ensure organisation data is protected.
 This includes the configuration of:

 - Only allowing access from specific IP address locations.
 - Only allowing access from applications that use modern authentication.